Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    :type k_u: float, optional
    :param k_mtpv: MTPV margin, defaults to 1.
    :type k_mtpv: float, optional
-   :param alpha_cur: Bandwidth of the current-reference tracking (rad/s), defaults to 2*pi*200.
-It
+   :param alpha_ref: Bandwidth of the reference tracking (rad/s), defaults to 2*pi*100.
+It should be
-                     should be well below the sampling frequency to maintain a numerical margin.
+                     well below the sampling frequency to maintain a numerical margin.
-   :type alpha_cur: float, optional
+   :type alpha_ref: float, optional

    .. rubric:: References